shettysach/blog/markdown/03_render/render.md

+---
+title: Rendering math and highlighting code
+subtitle: How the blog renders math and highlights syntax, using only static HTML and CSS.
+tags:
+    - syntax
+    - latex
+    - css
+---

 # Rendering math and highlighting code

 This section explains how the blog renders math and highlights syntax, using only static HTML and CSS.